iamanimesh11/DE_personal/notes/AWS S3/GLUE/GLUE_2.md

 use it whwrever partition is patternet alwways not changes .so it better to use so its good when time base dparttions,large numbe rof partitions,append only datamstable schema,athena haeavy workload

+so whener new partition is added like month=1 and month=2 already existed when added month=3.athena wont run it until crawler run or manually add partition  so athena could see only the glue already discovered. after partition project-> athena does not depend on crawler or sotred parttiion value in table as it know the rules of pattern now

+# ⭐Advance Transformation in Glue
+Joining multiple datasets,Filtering, cleaning, removing duplicates,Handling nulls & data quality,Aggregations,Derived/Calculated fields,Window functions (advanced Spark concept),Writing partitioned Parquet output